 Onyx

-In 2382, the dark planet Onyx was one of the first “officially” colonized after Edenic.
-Its perpetual shadows, low gravity, unique wildlife, and a beautiful, but dangerous phenomenon called gilded rain, helped make Onyx into both a stronghold of scientific research, and a haven for those who wanted to disappear.
+In 2390, the dark moon of Onyx, orbiting the deadly hot gas planet Kaleidoscope, was one of the first “officially” colonized after Edenic.
+Its perpetual shadows, low gravity, unique wildlife, and a beautiful, but dangerous phenomenon called Gilded Rain, helped make Onyx into both a stronghold of scientific research, and a haven for those who wanted to disappear.

 Shok

 At first, the surveyors almost dismissed the planet Shok as nothing more than a scientific curiosity.
 Its sun’s powerful ultraviolet rays could burn through human skin in seconds.
-Its atmosphere was poisonous, and it was almost entirely covered in highly corrosive, silver colored acid.
+Its atmosphere was poisonous, and it was almost entirely covered in a highly corrosive, silver colored acid-like liquid.
 Nevertheless, it turned out to be one of the most important planets ever discovered.

 The “coil storms” pounding the oceans caused chemical reactions that created temporary crystalline land masses, called coil shelfs.
 Over the course of weeks, a coil shelf then melted back into the ocean.
 Before it did, however, it could be mined for crystum.

-It was too dangerous for humans to work there, so Edenic contracted the Brionix Corporation, a fledgling robotics manufacturer to create a suite of machines to mine the mineral for them.
+It was too dangerous for humans to work there, so Edenic contracted the Brionix Corporation, a fledgling robotics manufacturer, to create a suite of machines to mine the mineral for them.
 The remarkable project, to this day the only one of its kind, resulted in thousands of coordinated and networked machines known simply as the Shok.
-Named after the planet they inhabited, these artificially intelligent machines began delivering crystum to the Han Cluster in 2415, and by 2430, almost completely supplanted crystum mining on Venin.
+Named after the planet they inhabited, these artificially intelligent machines began delivering Crystum to the Han Cluster in 2418, and by 2467, almost completely supplanted crystum mining on Venin.

 The IAA Directive

-Although at the time, it was mostly considered unenforceable and little more than lip-service, the law was the first to ever grant machines limited legal rights and basic protections, a distinction that became much more important later (see Ghosts in the Machines below).
+Although at the time, it was mostly considered unenforceable and little more than lip-service, the law was the first to ever grant machines limited legal rights and basic protections, a distinction that would become precedent setting later (see Ghosts in the Machines below).

-Initially passed over after long distance analysis determined it to be uninhabitable, Sheast wasn’t properly surveyed for the first time until the year 2468—only after Shok hit full production, and Crystum drives were becoming widely available for private purchase.
-An independent team of explorers found a hot, humid, jungle world that could not only be colonized, but would likely make whoever did it rich.
+Initially passed over after long distance analysis determined it to be uninhabitable, Shaest wasn’t properly surveyed for the first time until the year 2468—only after Shok hit full production and crystum drives were becoming widely available for private purchase.
+An independent team of explorers found a hot, humid, jungle world rich with natural resources, but between its high gravity, dense atmosphere and extremely dangerous wildlife in certain parts of the world, extracting Shaest’s riches proved a tough task.

 New kinds of plants and herbs—medicinal, poisonous and recreational–were discovered.
-Shaest was also the first planet in the Han Cluster on which hunting for consumable animals was possible and sustainable, reintroducing the delicacy of meat into the diets of the Han Cluster’s inhabitants.
-Sheast’s exports quickly became some of the most sought after in the Han Cluster, and the planet solidified its position as one of the largest trading hubs in known space.
+Shaest was also the first planet in the Han Cluster on which hunting for consumable animals was sustainable, reintroducing the delicacy of meat into the diets of the Han Cluster’s inhabitants.
+Shaest soon solidified its position as one of the largest trading hubs in known space.

 Tract